 Fibre is an important component of your daily food intake, but it’s one that is often overlooked.
 Fibre is a carbohydrate that passes through your digestive system without being digested.
 It is an important part of a healthy diet.
+Read on to learn about the types, benefits and ways to add fibre to your healthy eating plan.

 What are the types of fibre?